vicdem989/Module4-AdventureRPG/README.md

 ### Module Requirements

 - **TODOS**: Do all the things that are tagged with `///TODO:` in the code.
-- **Inventory**: Implement an inventory for the player, and the functionality for adding and removing items.
+## DONE **Inventory**: Implement an inventory for the player, and the functionality for adding and removing items.
 IS INFVENTORY
 - **More Locations**: Implement a minimum of two more locations for the player to travel to. **DONE ISH**
-- **Items**: Create at least one artifact that needs to be combined with another artifact to make a change (for instance, a key and lock).
+## DONE **Items**: Create at least one artifact that needs to be combined with another artifact to make a change (for instance, a key and lock).

         if command.contains "key" "lock"
             if player.has key && lock.status == locked